dimitriosfl/CalculatorPlus/readme.md

 # Calculator Plus
-A calculator in JS with additional functionality like temperature and curency converters.
+A calculator in JS with additional functionality like temperature and currency converters.